Dr Alex Rainbow

 I qualified from Manchester University in 2009 and worked in Manchester and Liverpool initially before moving down to Brighton in 2011.

 When I completed GP training in 2015 I initially worked as a locum but soon realised I wanted a greater sense of continuity with patients, and teamwork within a practice.
 Therefore I was thrilled to find out I'd been successful with my application to join the Health Centre in the lovely town of Steyning.
-I've been working here for just over a year now and the time has flown!
 I have interests in ENT (ear, nose and throat) and dermatology.

-Outside of work I enjoy sunny days on the beach, soaking up the cafe culture and arts scene in Brighton, and walks in the beautiful South Downs with my fiancé, family and friends.
+Outside of work I enjoy sunny days on the beach, soaking up the cafe culture and arts scene in Brighton, and walks in the beautiful South Downs with my husband, family and friends.